tiy-atl-js-jan-2017/welcome/Prework/Readme.md

 In order to best prepare you for your time at The Iron Yard, we've put together the following for you to start reviewing.
 This shouldn't take you too long, but you should put all of your focus on it while you are working through it.

+This work _must_ be completed by the Friday before classes start.

 #### Your Workstation

 First things first, one of the most important tools you will use is your workstation.
 Making sure it is properly set up is extremely important.
 This is the reason we do the install party.
 Here are some things you'll need to make sure you have.